howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 </Instruction>

+To use the Graphcool CLI, you can either use the `graphcool-framework` command, or the shorter form: `gfc`.

 Now you can go and create the server.
 There are two steps involved in this:

 1. Creating the local file structure that contains all required configuration for your backend.
-This is done with the [`graphcool init`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l#graphcool-init) command.
+This is done with the [`graphcool-framework init`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l#graphcool-init) command.
-2. Configuring the data model and deploying the server with [`graphcool deploy`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l#graphcool-deploy).
+2. Configuring the data model and deploying the server with [`graphcool-framework deploy`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l#graphcool-deploy).

 <Instruction>